aopecho/appdev-chapters/html-cheatsheet.md

 ## Required Elements

 There are required elements that every HTML page must have to be considered **valid**, according to [W3](https://www.w3.org/Consortium/) HTML specifications.
+You can paste any HTML into the [W3C Validator](https://validator.w3.org/#validate_by_input) to verify that your document is valid.

 ### Doctype Declaration